dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 - In NATS, it corresponds to the Subject.
 - In Redis Streams, it corresponds to the Stream.

+CAP supports `*` as one or more ASCII letters or digits, and `#` as one or more ASCII letters, digits, or dots.
+For example, `orders.*` matches `orders.created`, while `orders.#` can also match `orders.created.eu`.
+These patterns match the entire topic name.

+You can apply a common topic prefix at class level and mark method topics as partial to append them.
+For example, `[CapSubscribe("orders")]` on a class and `[CapSubscribe("created", isPartial: true)]` on a method subscribe to `orders.created`.

 ### Group

 > string, optional